frnrbt/ondorse-home/index.md

           ##### Are you struggling with the manual and burdensome processes induced by
           the KYC refresh?

-          Ondorse automatically populates your back office tool with the most up to date company information on the corporate customers you are engaged with.
+          Ondorse <mark>automatically</mark> populates your back office tool with the most up to date company information on the corporate customers you are engaged with.